reaper47/recipya/docs/website/content/docs/features/integrations.md

 Follow these steps to import your recipes from a Mealie instance:

 1. Go to the **Integrations** setting and select the **Mealie** option.
-2. Click the button adjacent to the menu of options.
+2. Click the adjacent button.
 3. In the dialog that appears, enter the URL and credentials of a Mealie instance.
 4. Click the **Import** button.